Variables and Constants in Swift Explained

 See how the syntax is exactly the same as before, except for the

 Every variable and constant has a type.
-Let’s look at an analogy: shipping containers.
+To find out how types work, let’s look at an analogy: shipping containers.

 Types in Swift are similar.
 Different variable types can store different kinds of information.
 You can’t assign a value of one type to a variable with a different type.
 And once a type has been set, you can’t change it.